Who else loves both being outside and a good scavenger or treasure hunt?

-Welcome David!
-We are so glad you reached out to us to ask these questions.
-We love geocaching and have been participating since mid-2008, albeit as off and on cachers.
+If your family is anything like ours, and you don’t already geocache, you are going to want to give it a try!
+We love geocaching and been participating since mid-2008, albeit as off and on cachers.
 This would be because we did not find it to be a viable activity while our son was in a car seat.
 But, once he became independently mobile with his booster, we “drove” right back in.
-However, when taking kids geocaching we do recommend a kid-friendly game strategy.
+However, when taking kids geocaching, we do recommend a kid-friendly game strategy.

 What is geocaching?